BassyCounter/basic-music-guide/README.md

 This will ensure that nothing will break, for the code of this project, as well as for code of other projects that may be installed in the future.
 You can achieve this with the following steps:
 1. First, extract all of the files.
 You can place the extracted version of the repository wherever you wish.
-2. Open the directory of the extracted repository, which should be called "rizzless-music-guide-main".
+2. Open the directory of the extracted repository, which should be called "basic-music-guide-main".
 3. On Windows, right click on an open space and click the option "Open in Terminal".
 4. Run the following command: ```py -m venv tutorial_env```.
 You can replace the ```tutorial_env``` with whatever you would like to name the virtual environment.
 Wait for the command to finish before continuing.